 Many people call a cat rhythmically pressing her paws, one after the other (like a massage) "making bread" or "making biscuits" as it resembles a person kneading dough.
 Cats seem to display this behavior to show contentment and happiness, maybe even a bit of "marking" you as theirs.
 Sometimes, they may be trying to relieve anxiety.
 Making biscuits is an instinctive behavior beginning shortly after birth when a kitten "kneads" their mother's mammary glands to stimulate the milk flow.

 There is nothing so disconcerting to an owner as having a pair of unblinking eyes staring at you.
 Your cat is not trying some new "mind control", he is probably trying to get your attention to get you to give it some food.
 If the cat is not trying to coax the next meal out of you, most likely it is simply showing you affection and wants to know exactly what you are up to.

 Your cat suddenly seems not to care about you.
-Just like with us, cats sometimes need quiet "alone" time.
-When a cat acts like he needs space, it is highly advisable to let him have it and teach children to respect this boundary to prevent accidental scratching.
+Just like with us, cats sometimes need quiet, "alone" time.
+When a cat acts like he needs space, it is highly advisable to let him have it and teach children to respect this boundary is key to preventing an accidental scratching.
 By allowing a cat its' alone time, you are setting the stage for him to seek you out for cuddles and lap time.

 Chewing or Eating Weird Things